Missouri Governor Eric Greitens Admits Affair, Denies He Threatened Blackmail

 She continued:

 I didn’t even know.
 I feel like I don’t even know.
 I was just numb.
-I just stood there and didn’t (expletive) know … He stepped back, I saw a flash through the blindfold and he said: “you’re never going to mention my name, otherwise there will be pictures of me everywhere.”
+I just stood there and didn’t (expletive) know … He stepped back, I saw a flash through the blindfold and he said: “You’re never going to mention my name, otherwise there will be pictures of me everywhere.”

 She said Greitens later apologized, claiming he’d deleted the photo, and they had another sexual encounter later in that day.

 “He took a picture of my wife naked as blackmail.
 There is no worse person,” the ex-husband told KMOV.
-“I think it’s as bad as it gets, It’s as bad as it gets when someone takes advantage of something.”
+“I think it’s as bad as it gets, it’s as bad as it gets when someone takes advantage of something.”

 He and his wife tried to reconcile, but filed for divorce in March 2016.
 He said he wanted to get in front of the story because law enforcement and members of the media had started contacting his family, including his daughter.
 “I am not after anything, I am not a part of politics, I am not a part of anything, I just want to move on with my life,” he said.